geodynamics/aspect/cookbooks/heat_flow/doc/heat-flow.md

 The input file for this model can be found at [cookbooks/heat_flow/heat-flow.prm](https://www.github.com/geodynamics/aspect/blob/main/cookbooks/heat_flow/heat-flow.prm)

-The model is loosely based on the cookbook describing how to model convection in a box with prescribed, variable velocity boundary conditions (Section&nbsp;{ref}`sec:cookbooks-platelike`).
+The model is loosely based on the cookbook describing how to model {ref}`sec:cookbooks:platelike-boundary`.

 The model features the spreading of plates at a mid-ocean ridge, with the ridge being in the center of the model.
-Its vertical extent is 100&nbsp;km and material flows in from the bottom, and then leaves the domain at the sides.
+Its vertical extent is 100 km and material flows in from the bottom, and then leaves the domain at the sides.
 The initial temperature is the adiabatic temperature of the mantle, which corresponds to a plate age of 0, and temperature is fixed at the top, so that a cold thermal boundary develops over time at the top model boundary.

-.

 ```{figure-md} fig:convection-box-iterations
 <img src="mid-ocean-ridge.png" style="width:60.0%" />

  Setup of the mid-ocean-ridge model that illustrates the cooling of the lithosphere.
 Background colors show temperature, streamlines illustrate the flow.
 ```
-.

-An example that shows how this model can be used to visualize lithospheric thickness and how it changes over time and in dependence of the spreading rate can be found in [this presentation].
+An example that shows how this model can be used to visualize lithospheric thickness and how it changes over time and in dependence of the spreading rate can be found in [this presentation](https://www.dropbox.com/s/tdfj9pi2mdq0fhe/04_geophysics_lecture_01_13.pdf?dl=0).

 ## Shear heating and radiogenic heating